Dantere958/AEM3103_Final_Project/README.md

   ## Point-Mass Animation
   ![Figure 4](/figures/figure4.gif)

-  The gif above is a depiction of a comparison between the trajectories for a nominal flight, and one where velocity is 7.5 m/s and gamma is 0.4 rad.
+  The gif above is a depiction of a comparison between the trajectories for a nominal and scenario flight.